FISCO-BCOS/FISCO-BCOS-DOC/en/docs/enterprise_tools/config.md

 └── stop_all.sh # stop nodes in batch template
 ```

-To modify the consensus algorithm of node and the configured default db, user only needs to modify the configuration of `config.ini`, re-execute the commands to set relative node information.
+To modify the consensus algorithm of node and the configured default DB, the user only needs to alter the configuration of `config.ini`, re-execute the commands to set relative node information.

 For details of FISCO BCOS configuration please check [FISCO BCOS config file](../manual/configuration.md)

 ## P2p node connection file peers.txt

-P2p node connection file `peers.txt` is the node connection information of the **other agencies** specified when generating node config file folder.
-When executing `build_install_package` command, it's needed to specify the p2p node connection file `peers.txt`, according to which node config file folder will start communication with other nodes.
+P2P node connection file `peers.txt` is the node connection information of the **other agencies** specified when generating node config file folder.
+When executing `build_install_package` command, it's needed to determine the p2p node connection file `peers.txt`, according to which node config file folder will start communication with other nodes.

 User that executes `generate_all_certificates` command generates `peers.txt` according to the `node_deployment.ini` filled under `conf` directory.
-User that adopts other ways to generate certificate needs to generate p2p node connection file manually and send to peers.
-The format of p2p node connection file is:
+The user that adopts other ways to generate certificate needs to generate p2p node connection file manually and send to peers.
+The format of the p2p node connection file is:

 ```bash
 127.0.0.1:30300
 127.0.0.1:30301
 ```

-The format: node ip:p2p_listen_port
+Format like this: node ip:p2p_listen_port

 -   for multi-agency node communication, the files need to be combined